jbeck018/howlerops/docs/risk-register.md

-# SQL Studio Tiered Architecture - Risk Register
+# Howlerops Tiered Architecture - Risk Register

 ## Overview

-This document tracks all identified risks for the SQL Studio tiered architecture implementation.
+This document tracks all identified risks for the Howlerops tiered architecture implementation.
 Risks are categorized by impact, likelihood, and phase, with mitigation strategies and ownership assigned.

 **Last Updated:** 2025-10-23
 **Review Frequency:** Weekly during active development